And other stuff to save for after law school

 I know this kind of news isn’t always met with happiness.

 I wouldn’t want her job.

 We said thank you to the nice clinic worker and goodbye to the creepy gigantic Barbie.
-Then we left the clinic and went shopping for diapers and baby clothes with crisp new money that a nice, but frightened-looking, bank teller handed me earlier.
+Then we left the clinic and went shopping for diapers and baby clothes.